chrisgrieser/obsidian-sembr/README.md

 [You can read more on Semantic Line Breaks here.](https://sembr.org/)

 ## What does this plugin do?
-Right now, it simply adds one command/hotkey: `Toggle Semantic Line Breaks`, which turns your prose text into "semantic-line-breaked" text.
+Right now, it simply adds one command/hotkey: `Toggle Semantic Line Breaks`, which turns your prose text into "semantically-line-broken" text.
+When the note already has semantic line breaks, the command will turn text back into "normal-line-broken" text.

 ![demo semantic line breaks](/assets/demo-sembr.gif)

+__The plugin ensures__
+- YAML Headers are left untouched.
+- [Markdown's Two-Space Rule](https://daringfireball.net/projects/markdown/syntax#p) is respected, meaning that line breaks preceded by two (or more) spaces are preserved.
+- Dataview inline attributes (`key:: value`) are preserved.
+- Markdown footnotes at the end of a sentence are factored in.

+__Caveats & limitations__
+- Code blocks are not factored in by this plugin.
+- Various cases of punctuation in tables will also in a badly formatted table.

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).